tingamapuro04/Nairobi-Innovation-Week/README.md

 NAIROBI INNOVATION WEEK
 > Description of the project
 This is a two page website project where i have built a website for a conference carried out in kenya.
+Here is a link to a video where  i give an overview of the project as a whole. [link](https://www.loom.com/share/f44065910d054fefb3f1ed0e4260e6bb)

 ## Built With